-Isabella in Dedham to Be Replaced by Cafe Tremezzo
+Isabella in Dedham Being Replaced by Cafe Tremezzo

 An upscale suburban bistro that has been in business for more than 20 years is saying farewell, and an Italian restaurant will be replacing it.

 According to a message sent from the dining spot's Facebook page, Isabella in Dedham has been sold and will become home to Cafe Tremezzo, which will be under the same ownership as Tremezzo in Wilmington.
 The note says that Isabella is still open for business during the transition, and that the changeover (including the name change and the menu change) will be complete by September.